molsim/CompBioCommons/Live_Examples/MD_nucleosome_NAMD/README.md

 ##Prerequisitives
 * Understanding of Molecular Dynamics theory.
-* Linux and command line.
+* Linux, command line and basic scripting skills.
-* Familiarity with HPC environment and job secheduling software.
+* Familiarity with HPC environment and job secheduling.

 ##Software requirements
 On workstation: